Skip navigation

 Who inspects sausages?

 USDA's Food Safety and Inspection Service (FSIS) inspects all sausages in interstate commerce and all sausages that are exported to other countries.
-If sausages are made in a retail establishment (such as a grocery store, meat market or restaurant) and are sold within the State where the establishment is located, the sausage may be under the jurisdiction of that State's health or agriculture department.
+If sausages are made in a retail establishment (such as a grocery store, meat market or restaurant), the sausage may be under the jurisdiction of that state's health or agriculture department.

 What is on the label?